kacperbojakowski/final-project/07-employment/2-resume/index.md

 * Relevance of information
 * Consistency and uniformity

 Remember that your audience are recruiting you for a *writing* job.
 Grammatical errors, typos, or incorrect punctuation are unacceptable.
-Stick to a style guide or just be consistent: don't mix American and British spelling, don't confuse hyphens with dashes, don't use different bullet types for lists, etc.
+Stick to some style guide and be consistent: don't mix American and British spelling, don't confuse hyphens with dashes, don't use different bullet types for lists, etc.

-It's best to send your resume as a PDF, but this won't mask all awkward formatting.
-If you write in [Word](../../05-tools/1-writing-and-text-editing/index.md/#wysiwyg), don't align text with spaces or push down with enters.
-Use a single font type and maintain uniform line spacing.
+It's best to send your resume as a PDF, but this won't always mask awkward formatting.
+If you write in [Word](../../05-tools/1-writing-and-text-editing/index.md/#wysiwyg), don't align text with `Space` and don't push lines down by pressing `Enter`.
+Use a single font type and maintain uniform spacing.

-Don't go all monochromatic, but limit your design to 2-4 colors.
-You can use free [tools](https://paletton.com/) to pick colors that complement one another nicely.
-Stick to toned-down shades and mind the contrast for readability.
+Don't go all monochromatic, but do limit your design to 2–4 colors.
+You can use free [tools](https://paletton.com/) to pick shades that complement one another nicely.
+Stick to toned-down but contrasting colors for better readability.

-Don't overload the content; write concisely and include only the necessary information.
+Don't overload your resume with content.
+Write concisely and include only the necessary information.

 ### Be original

 Recruiters skim through hundreds of resumes, so try to make yours stand out.
 Don't go over the top with flashy colors and avoid popular templates and generators.
 Aim for elegant, minimalistic designs.
-You can use a template in [Canva](https://www.canva.com/resumes/) or even Word, and then modify it slightly, or create your own from scratch if you feel like it.
-Use this as an opportunity to hone your design skills – they [won't go to waste](../../04-learning-the-basics/3-content-design/index.md/#graphic-design).
+Pick a template from [Canva](https://www.canva.com/resumes/) or Word and then modify it, or create your own template from scratch.
+Do consider the latter for the sake of your design skills.
+Eventually, they might [come in handy](../../04-learning-the-basics/3-content-design/index.md/#graphic-design).

-Content-wise, you can add subtle cues that will make you more memorable.
-For example, if you have interesting hobbies (even better if they concern technology), you might include them.
-Hobby topics are great ice breakers; unless they are *"watching good movies"* – then they are *deal breakers* and it's better not to mention them.
+Content-wise, you can include subtle cues that will make you more memorable.
+For example, if you have interesting hobbies (even better if they concern technology), you might mention that.
+Hobby topics are great ice breakers – unless they're something like *"watching good movies"* or *"reading good books"*, in which case they are *deal breakers* and it's better to leave them out.

-Think about your job experience other than translating (if you have some) that could be relevant and eye-catching if well put.
-For instance, if you spoke at a conference or tutored someone, this can be an indicator of good communication and presentation skills.
+Consider whether you have job experience outside of translation that could still be relevant for the new position.
+For instance, if you spoke at a conference or tutored someone in foreign languages, this can be an indicator of your good communication and presentation skills.
+A good sales pitch can work magic here.

-You may start your resume with a [profile statement](https://www.careereducation.columbia.edu/resources/how-write-resume-profile-or-summary-statement).
-Write a few words about what kind of professional you are and *"why techwriting?"*.
-It's a quick way to add some personality to your document.
+Start your resume with a [profile statement](https://www.careereducation.columbia.edu/resources/how-write-resume-profile-or-summary-statement).
+Write a few words about what kind of professional you are and why you want to enter tech comm.
+This will add some personality to your document.

-Speaking of personality, try to tailor your resume toward a specific employer.
-This can be as simple as bolding those skills and tools that were mentioned in that particular offer, or modifying your statement a bit.
+Tailor your resume toward a specific employer.
+For example, you can bold or highlight the skills and tools that were mentioned in the offer you're applying for, or you can modify your profile statement to mention the name of the company.

 ### General tips

 To make a good resume, follow these tips:

-* Write in English or in the language of the offer.
+* Write in English or in the language the job offer was written in.
 * In word-processors (e.g., MS Word), use [proper formatting](../../05-tools/1-writing-and-text-editing/index.md/#wysiwyg).
-* Use simple and popular fonts (e.g., Arial).
+* Use simple popular fonts (e.g., Arial).
 * Font size: 11-12pt for normal text, 14-16pt for headers.
-* Avoid popular templates and generators.
+* Avoid popular templates and resume generators.
-* Consider using software such as [Canva](https://www.canva.com/resumes/).
+* Consider using software such as [Canva](https://www.canva.com/resumes/) for design.
-* Save your resume in PDF.
+* Save and send your resume in PDF.
 * Consider adding your photo so you are recognized and remembered more easily.
-* Include a profile statement; customize for a specific position.
+* Include a profile statement.
 * Include a link to your [portfolio](../1-portfolio/).
 * Emphasize relevant skills and experience.
 * Double check for typos, mistakes, and inconsistencies.

-> ❗ **IMPORTANT:** If a job offer lists specific requirements for the resume, they take precedence.
+> ❗ **IMPORTANT:** If a job offer lists specific requirements for the resume, those requirements take precedence.

-> ⚠️ **CAUTION:** Some countries have anti-discrimination laws that rule *against* adding your photo to a resume; make sure you check this before you apply for a job abroad.
+> ⚠️ **CAUTION:** Some countries have anti-discrimination laws that rule *against* adding your photo to a resume.
+Make sure you check local regulations before you apply for a job abroad.

 ---